kgeorgieva/cilib.github.com/docs/dev/website-configuration.md

     gem install -p http://username:password@proxy:port rdiscount

+Note: This is if you are working through a proxy.
+If you are not working through a proxy, remove "http://username:password@proxy:port" from the above command

 ### Install Jekyll
 If ruby has been installed correctly, then typing the following into command line will install jekyll:

     gem install -p http://username:password@proxy:port jekyll

+Note: This is if you are working through a proxy.
+If you are not working through a proxy, remove "http://username:password@proxy:port" from the above command

+### Clone the Repository
+This is the same process as cloning the CILib repository:

+    git clone URLFromGitHub nameOfFolderToCloneTo
+    git remote add upstream https://github.com/cilib/cilib.github.com.git

 ### Build
 To build the site navigate to the site's file location and type: